Lsp

 'formatexpr' is set to vim.lsp.formatexpr(), so you can format lines via gq if the language server supports it.

-To opt out of this use gw instead of gq, or set 'formatexpr' on LspAttach.
+To opt out of this use gw instead of gq, or clear 'formatexpr' on LspAttach.

 K is mapped to vim.lsp.buf.hover() unless 'keywordprg' is customized or a custom keymap for K exists.

-lsp-defaults-disable To override the above defaults, set or unset the options on LspAttach:
+To override or delete any of the above defaults, set or unset the options on LspAttach:

 vim.api.nvim_create_autocmd('LspAttach', {